section-engineering-education/engineering-education/content/articles/creating-a-one-to-one-video-call-android-app-with-agora-sdk-with-kotlin/index.md

 ![Demo3](engineering-education/creating-a-one-to-one-video-call-android-app-with-agora-sdk-with-kotlin/demo3.png)

 ### Conclusion
-In this tutorial, we have gone through Agora Video SDK, how to create and obtain an access token from the Agora Console.
-We have finally created a simple one-to-one video call app.
-Go ahead and apply what you have learned and create more advanced apps with video call capabilities.
-To check the full implementation of the app, check out this Github repository [AgoraVideoCallDemo](https://github.com/sheecodes/AgoraVideoCallDemo).
+In this tutorial, we have learned what Agora video SDK is and how to create and obtain an access token from the Agora console.

+We have then used Agora SDK to create a simple one-to-one video call app.
+Go ahead and apply these skills to create more advanced apps with video call features.

+To see the full implementation of the app, check out [this Github repository](https://github.com/sheecodes/AgoraVideoCallDemo).

 ### Reference
 - [Agora SDK Documentation](https://docs.agora.io/en)